-To learn the classification, source and purification of enzymes along with its properties and clinical significance.
+To learn the classification, properties and isolation of enzymes

+To understand the structure and functions of enzymes

+To demonstrate the kinetics of enzymes

+To apply the uses of enzymes in clinical and industry field

-- Unit I- Enzymes Definition, Nomenclature and classification of enzymes, properties, enzymes as biological catalysts, specificity of enzymes.
-Active site Salient features, Structure and functions of coenzymes- FAD, TPP, NAD, Biotin, Pyridoxal phosphate.
+Unit I- Enzymes - Definition, Nomenclature and classification of enzymes, properties, enzymes as biological catalysts, specificity of enzymes.
+Active site - Salient features, Structure and functions of coenzymes- FAD, TPP, NAD, Biotin, Pyridoxal phosphate.
 Units of enzyme activity.
+Turnover number

-Turnover number - Unit II- Isolation and purification of enzymes: Classical methods of isolation and purification-affinity chromatography, ion exchange chromatography, gel filtration chromatography.
-Purification of Bulk enzymes and therapeutic enzymes. - Unit III- Enzyme kinetics Factors affecting enzyme activity.
-Derivation of Michaelis Menten equation, Line weaver burk plot, Enzyme Inhibition Competitive , non competitive , and uncompetitive enzyme inhibition. - Unit IV- Mechanism of enzyme action Lock and Key model, induced fit hypothesis, Mechanism of enzyme action covalent catalysis (Chymotrypsin) and acid base catalysis (Lysozyme), Mechanism of bisubstrate reactions, Allosteric enzymes with examples. - Unit V- Multienzyme complex, pyruvate dehydrogenase, isoenzyme of lactate dehydrogenase.
+Unit II- Isolation and purification of enzymes: Classical methods of isolation and purification-affinity chromatography, ion exchange chromatography, gel filtration chromatography.
+Purification of Bulk enzymes and therapeutic enzymes.

+Unit III- Enzyme kinetics - Factors affecting enzyme activity.
+Derivation of Michaelis Menten equation, Line weaver burk plot, Enzyme Inhibition - Competitive , non competitive , and uncompetitive enzyme inhibition.

+Unit IV- Mechanism of enzyme action - Lock and Key model, induced fit hypothesis, Mechanism of enzyme action - covalent catalysis (Chymotrypsin) and acid base catalysis (Lysozyme), Mechanism of bisubstrate reactions, Allosteric enzymes with examples.

+Unit V- Multienzyme complex, pyruvate dehydrogenase, isoenzyme of lactate dehydrogenase.
 Enzymes of clinical importance.
-Immobilized enzymes Definition, types of immobilization and applications of immobilized enzymes.
+Immobilized enzymes - Definition, types of immobilization and applications of immobilized enzymes.
 Industrial applications of enzymes.
-Biosensors Types and applications.
+Biosensors - Types and applications.

+At the en nd of the course, the students will be able to Cognitive level CO 1 Remember the classification of enzymes and its properties Coenzymes - its structure and functions Re CO 2 Comprehend the methods of enzyme isolation and purification Un CO3 Apply the kinetics of enzyme such as MM equation,LB plot and Eadie Einstein Ap CO4 Demonstrate the mechanism of enzymes - Chymotrypsin and lysozyme An

+CO5 Discuss the immobilized enzymes and its applications Ev ----- -- ---- --